 Original wedding gown

-For this project, my client wanted to transform her wedding gown into versatile daywear that retained some of the original gown details.
+For this project, the client wanted to transform her wedding gown into versatile daywear that retained some of the original gown details.
 The complexity of this project stemmed from the mermaid cut of the gown -- a silhouette that involved multiple seaming details.
 To maximize the gown's fabric, we decided on an asymmetrical top that kept the shape of the bodice, and a skirt that utilized the gown's flared train.

-To increase the functionality of the top, I added sleeves cut out of the Corals Print and replaced the open lace back with the gown fabric.
+To increase the functionality of the top, we added sleeves cut out of the Corals Print and replaced the open lace back with the gown fabric.
 The collar and its jade buttons were then re-incorporated into the top.
 The skirt was cut from the train of the gown -- side panels and waistband cut from the Corals Print added to complete the look.
 Both top and skirt included the gown's lining.
 At the end of the project, we had re-purposed 90% of the existing material, leaving behind a small portion of gown materials such as the lace panels that can be further re-purposed.

 Repurposed cheongsam top and flared skirt set